 Fidelity Investments is best known as a mutual fund company and provider of retirement services and products, such as 401(k) plans and IRAs, for businesses and individuals.
-Fidelity s also an online discount brokerage firm.
-Fidelity, founded in 1946, is one of the largest multinational financial services corporations in the world with 30 million customers and $8.3 trillion in total assets.
+Fidelity is also an online discount brokerage firm.
+Founded in 1946, it is one of the largest multinational financial services corporations in the world with 30 million customers and $8.3 trillion in total assets.

 If you want to build your own portfolio of aggressive growth stock funds, you may want to see our article, Sample Aggressive Portfolio of Mutual Funds.
-Here you'll see how to allocate funds and diversify investments to minimize risk while maximizing returns.
+You'll see how to allocate funds and diversify investments to minimize risk while maximizing returns.

 Best Fidelity Funds for Aggressive Stock

 With one of the widest selections of mutual funds in the industry, Fidelity offers a variety of stock mutual funds, including some of the best aggressive growth stock funds on the market: